adolgert/feedlot/doc/timeline.md

 the way I hoped.
 Only the first row of pens is getting infected.
 When I increase the likelihood of spread by the rider, it looks like this is just a stochastic effect.
 Phew.

+Todo:
+- Save well-mixed trajectory in same format as rider trajectory.
+- Choose paradigmatic sizes and do some runs.

+### Small, medium, and large sizes

+- Small=1024 in 1 blocks of 2x8 pens of 64 animals each
+- Medium=3200 in 2 blocks of 2x8 pens of 100 animals each
+- Large=36000 in 6 blocks of 2x15 pens of 200 animals each

+Ran 100 instances of medium on two threads in 3 minutes.
+Storage is 25.7 MB.

+Spent some time making graphs from the data, then staring at the whiteboard.
+Time to go home.